arhnita/requirement-analysis/README.md

 - Efficient data retention and archival policies

 ## Use Case Diagrams
+Use Case Diagrams provide a visual representation of how users interact with a system and what actions they can perform.

+Benefits:

+- Provide a clear visual representation of system functionalities.
+- Help in identifying and organizing system requirements.
+- Facilitate communication among stakeholders and development team

 Please find the link to the use case diagram below
 ![Use Case Diagram](alx-booking-uc.png)